• Skip to primary navigation

 The common-impedance profile will show the impedance variation due to that convoluted return path, and it will generally be very high impedance.

-The plot below shows an example of the measured differential and common impedance profile for a twisted pair, taken out of a Cat5 cable and spread over a table top.
+The plot below shows an example of a twisted pair’s measured differential and common impedance profile, taken out of a Cat5 cable and spread over a tabletop.

 This impedance profile shows how differential impedance can stay flat over frequency while common-mode impedance can vary.

-The typical common impedance of an unshielded twisted pair will vary from around 100 Ω to 200 Ω. As long as there are no common signals on the twisted pair, you don’t need to care about the common impedance.
+The typical common impedance of an unshielded twisted pair will vary from around 100 Ω to 200 Ω. You don’t need to care about the common impedance if there are no common signals on the twisted pair.
 The challenge is preventing common signals from getting on the twisted pair.

 You may also like: